ava-labs/avalanche-docs/docs/quickstart/adjusting-gas-price-during-high-network-activity.md

 If your transaction is failing and giving an error - `transaction underpriced`, then the max fee cap of your transaction must be less than the minimum base price that the network supports (as of now, it's 25 nAVAX or Gwei).
-Although the base fee is automatically estimated in wallets like MetaMask, you can try increasing the max fee cap in the wallet.
+Although the base fee is automatically estimated in wallets like Core or MetaMask, you can try increasing the max fee cap in the wallet.

 During a period of heavy congestion on the network, all submitted transactions